jtakayama/makahiki/install/doc/ubuntu_x86_vagrant_readme.txt

               (Use halt --force to force a shutdown.
 This is equivalent to pulling the plug on an actual computer.) vagrant status: Show the status of the virtual machine. vagrant destroy: Deletes a virtual machine.
-The Vagrantfile remains.
+The Vagrantfile is not deleted.

 The Vagrant 1.2 documentation can be found at http://docs.vagrantup.com/v2/.
 ===============================================================================